sybrew/the-seo-framework/readme.txt

 - Why term and post meta saving methods have changed: We needed to replace these systems for a more standardized system, so we could implement bulk/quick edit more consistently.
 - Completely revised JS API.

 ..., and, for developers, we've finally introduced a reliable JavaScript API.
-Documentation will follow soon (based on frequently asked requests).
+Documentation will follow based on frequently asked requests.

 TODO replace `the_seo_framework_fetched_description_excerpt` with something that uses `$args`.

-TODO reload the SEO Bar on Gutenberg save action. https://github.com/sybrew/the-seo-framework/issues/361 TODO update wp rocket's compat file... ugh, redundant
+TODO reload the SEO Bar on Gutenberg save action. https://github.com/sybrew/the-seo-framework/issues/361 TODO update wp rocket's compat file... ugh, redundant TODO test all compat files...

-TODO split the sitemap generation type from the base class: Sitemap-Base.class.php

 TODO call "php level caching" memoization--it's a cooler word.

 TODO primary term selection should have natsort ID via PHP predefined.
-TODO when initializing scripts, consider whether counter scripts should be loaded in depending on settings?

 TODO When changing the slug of a term, the canonical URL placeholder now updates with it.

-TODO test RTL.

-TODO add plugin-upgrade-notice (bottom of readme).

 **Detailed log:**